Magic Squares of Odd Order

 8 3 4 6 1 8

-For any comments or questions, please send me an email at "contact (@) oddmagicsquares.com".
+For any comments or questions, please email me at contact@oddmagicsquares.com